Who Do You Think You Are?

 You're broken.

 The roar of traffic makes a city a city.
 Birdsong makes a field a field.
 That chorus of unyielding incriminations constitutes me.
 I’ll never not hear those words.
-Recently, however, a fainter refrain has begun whispering through that static.
+Recently, however, a fainter refrain has begun whispering at me through that static.

 Here's a smattering of comments made about my writing: